randomcodegen/Archipelago_WL/worlds/wl/docs/en_Wario_Land.md

 - The Jet powerup will let you dash without having the dash item.\
 This is not the case for the Bull powerup.

+- Overworld and Subworld movement will be activated once a connection to an Archipelago Server has been established.

 ## What does randomization do to this game?

 The game starts with all worlds available (unless World Unlocks is activated).